William McCarter and Ellen Hargis

 of Wilson County, Kansas

 William McCarter was born on April 24, 1842 at Elk Creek, Grayson County, Virginia – the fifth of Thurza and Philander's ten children.
-While the lives of his siblings have been fairly well researched, William has remained somewhat of a mystery, primarily because the family has been unable to locate any of his descendants.
-Here is what we've gathered on William to-date.
+While the lives of his siblings have been fairly well researched, William remained somewhat of a mystery primarily because, until 2011, the family had been unable to locate any of his living descendants.
+While searching for descendants this is the research we gathered on William and his family.

 William worked on his parent's farm on Elk Creek until March 20, 1862, when he enlisted in Company F, 4th Virginia, also known as the "Grayson Dare Devils."
 His Civil War enlistment records describe him as 5 '6" with hazel eyes, dark hair, and a sallow complexion.
 He was wounded at Kearneysville on September 16, 1862 and promoted to a full Corporal on May 15, 1863.
 He was captured at Spotsylvania on May 12, 1864 and imprisoned in Elmira, New York until June 19, 1865.
 He left Virginia sometime after the war.

 In 1870, at age 28, he appeared in the census of Clifton Twp, Wilson County, Kansas which had a population of 918.
 He was listed as a farmer with $580 in personal property, but no land.
-He was married to 18-year-old Ellen E. Hargis who was born in Missouri.
-They had no children yet, but living in their household was 19-year-old Ballard Hale, who was listed as a black "servant."
-It may be that Ballard was William's former slave who had stayed on as a paid laborer.
-This was the case with Phanny, the slave of William's parents who appeared in their household in 1870, also as their servant.
+He and 18-year-old Ellen had no children yet, but living in their household was 19-year-old female, Ballard Hale, who was listed as a black domestic servant.

 Living next to William was "F. McCarter," a farmer with $320 in personal property, who was also born in Virginia.
 This was probably William's brother H. F. "Frank" McCarter who was said to have spent some time in Kansas after the Civil War.